-Add a "Water level" field (Implemented in version 1.1)
+Add a "Water level" field

 This is useful for removing/exploiting water surface reflections.
 In general, this would be set to 0 (sea level), but would be different if deployments are made in lakes or water-filled boreholes

 We chose "water level" rather than "water depth" because the default value would be "0" rather than "-elevation".